markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-1/welcome.md

   - Note that there is no "save" button - the editor autosaves frequently.

 **Narrative**

 The narrative panel is where you are reading this text.
 There is some specific functionality to be aware of:

 Files can be opened in the editor via special links, for example: `hello_world`{{open}}.

-Commands can be clicked on and they will be executed in the terminal.
-For example: `echo "Hello, World!"`{{execute}}
+Commands can be clicked on and they will be executed in the terminal, for example: `echo "Hello, World!"`{{execute}}

 <details>
   <summary>Sometimes, the narrative will have a question.
 Try to answer it yourself before revealing the answer by clicking the triangle arrow to the left of this statement.</summary>